yasarigno/Projet_7/README.md

 ---
 ### PROJET-7
 ### Home Credit Default Risk.

+[Click here](https://yasarigno.github.io/folder/P7_support.pdf) for the presentation file of the project.

 ---

 We implement Machine Learning algorithms to predict whether a client of HOME CREDIT will be able to repay a loan or he/she will have repayment difficulties.